Skip to content

 Minneapolis 2040 allows greater density of housing near existing and planned high frequency transit lines.
 The Transit Priority Projects map identifies corridors to improve frequency and reliability on existing routes and identifies where new crosstown services are needed.

 High frequency transit corridors have service every 15 minutes during key weekday and Saturday hours.
-Currently, 47% of Minneapolis residents have a quarter mile access, or about a 5-minute walk, to high frequency transit.
+As of 2020, 47% of Minneapolis residents have a quarter mile access, or about a 5-minute walk, to high frequency transit.
 An additional 24% of people have access within a half mile, or about a 10-minute walk.
 The TAP sets a goal of 75% of city residents located within a quarter mile and 90% of residents located within a half mile walk to high frequency transit corridors.
 This strategy also looks to improve upon high frequency service from its current 15-minute interval to 10-minutes, in pursuit of even more improvement over time so that more people are able to rely on transit without the need to refer to a schedule for their everyday needs.

-• Existing and planned high frequency transit routes
+• Existing and planned high frequency transit routes as of 2020

-Existing and planned high frequency transit routes
+Existing and planned high frequency transit routes as of 2020

 • Hennepin Ave bus only lane pilot